The 2023 Guide to Vegan Girl Scout Cookies: What’s Back and What’s New

 Like PSL season, the Girl Scout Cookie season starts earlier and earlier.
 Of course, we’re not complaining.
-From January to March, we’re keeping an eye out for the girls in green sashes selling their deliciously addictive (and increasingly vegan-friendly) cookies.
+From January to April, we’re keeping an eye out for the girls in green sashes selling their deliciously addictive (and increasingly vegan-friendly) cookies.
 These treats aren’t just for us, though.
 Every box sold helps a Scout learn essential skills in entrepreneurship, compassion, and communication.
-To keep up with the times, the Scouts are also implementing new delivery and pre-order methods to get cookies safely into your hands.
+To keep up with the times, the Scouts are also implementing new delivery and pre-order methods to get cookies into your hands anywhere you are.

 A tale of two bakeries

 Girl Scout Cookies are made by one of two bakeries: ABC Bakers (which offers six vegan cookie options: Toast-Yay, Peanut Butter Patties, Thin Mints, Lemonades, Raspberry Rallies, and Caramel Chocolate Chip) and Little Brownie Bakers (which offers two vegan cookie options: Thin Mints and Raspberry Rallies).

 The bakeries each service different regions, so depending on your location, your vegan-friendly options will differ.
 To check which bakery makes the cookies sold by your local troop, check out this map by Wide Open Eats.
 Have limited vegan options in your area and are looking to get your hands on more?
 Check out the Girl Scouts Council Finder to find a troop serviced by ABC Bakers and ask about their Digital Cookie platform for shipping options.

 Watch out, Thin Mints, this cookie may just usurp you.
 The Girl Scouts’ newest cookie, the Raspberry Rally, reimagines the classic Thin Mint with raspberry flavor instead of mint.
 Made by both bakeries using vegan ingredients, you’re always in the clear with this chocolate-enrobed treat.